-But love is not the only emotion this month evokes.
-February is also Black History Month when the African American people and events that are part of the American story are celebrated and remembered.
-During this month, educators have an opportunity to teach children about the African American experience.
-These lessons are the perfect platform to introduce, model, and cultivate empathy.
+When the stories on the news are violent, frustrating, or frightening, adults have an opportunity to introduce, model, and cultivate empathy for all people.
 One of the best ways to teach children to understand the feelings and thoughts of others is by using picture books in the classroom.
 "Reading picturebooks prepares children for dealing with empathy and mind-reading in real life," according to Maria Nikolejeva in her article Picturebooks and Emotional Literacy in the December 2013 edition of The Reading Teacher.
 Because most children have limited experience with the vast number of emotions, children's literature can help create simulations of various feelings.
 In fact, most studies show that even very young children can understand and respond to the feelings portrayed by characters and plots found in picture books (Nikolejeva 250).
-Using connected texts—texts that share a common topic or theme—is one way to help primary students begin to understand the feelings of important African Americans in our history, or to develop empathy.
+Using connected texts—texts that share a common topic or theme—is one way to help primary students begin to understand the feelings of, or develop empathy for, important African Americans in our history.

 1. Amazing Grace by Mary Hoffman and Jackie Robinson